ritser-labs/srrl-2/README.md

 # SRRL vs GRPO Code Generation Experiment

-**Fork of the original SRRL implementation** - This repository implements and compares two reinforcement learning methods for code generation on the MBPP dataset.
+**Fork of the original GRPO implementation** - This repository implements and compares two reinforcement learning methods for code generation on the MBPP dataset.

 ## Methods Compared